 Admission

-Students are admitted to Yale’s M.F.A. program for the fall term of each year only.
-Applicants are notified of the admissions committee’s decisions on preliminary selections in early February, and of final decisions are sent in early March.
-To apply for more than one area of concentration, separate applications, fees, and supporting documentation must be submitted.
+To apply for more than one area of concentration, separate applications and supporting documentation must be submitted.
 The work submitted should be representative of the applicant’s experience in that particular field.
-Applicants are advised that applying to more than one program does not increase chances of selection.
+Applying to more than one program does not increase an applicant’s chances of selection.

 Admission Procedures for Preliminary Selection